Tim Scott: President Trump and racism

 In 2017, Scott reacted to the Unite the Right rally in Charlottesville by acknowledging that "Racism is real.
 It is alive."
 Asked to comment on Trump's statement that there had been "good people" on both sides at the rally and that there was "blame on both sides" for the violence that ensued, Scott said that while Trump had initially "rejected hatred, bigotry, and racism" in his "strong" comments on the ensuing Monday, his comments on Tuesday "started erasing the comments that were strong.
 What we want to see from our president is clarity and moral authority.
 And that moral authority is compromised when Tuesday happens.
 There's no question about that [...]
 I'm not going to defend the indefensible."

 After meeting with Trump, Scott said that Trump "was very receptive to listening" and had "obviously reflected on what he's said, on his intentions and the perceptions of those comments" which were "not exactly what he intended".

 Scott called upon Trump to delete his tweets that attacked demonstrators against the murder of George Floyd.
 Scott said, "Those are not constructive tweets, without any question.
 I'm thankful that we can have the conversation. ...
 We talked about the fact that there is a constructive way to have a dialogue with a nation in this similar fashion that we had a conversation after Charlottesville, the President will listen, if you engage him with the facts of the issue".
 Scott also advocated that Trump delete his retweet of supporters chanting "white power", which he soon did.

+In February 2026, after Trump posted a video on Truth Social depicting Barack Obama and Michelle Obama as monkeys, Scott called on Trump to delete the post, calling it "the most racist thing I've seen out of this White House".